line/abc-virtual-background-maker/README.md

    http://localhost:5173/
    ```

+### 🐙 Github Pages Deployment

+You can deploy directly from your GitHub repository using [GitHub Pages](https://pages.github.com/) with just a GitHub account.
+(If the repository is private, either upgrade your account or make the repository public to enable Pages.)

+`Setting > Pages > Github Actions`

+You can automate development workflows with [GitHub Actions](https://docs.github.com/en/actions). [.github/workflows/deploy.yml](https://github.com/line/abc-virtual-background-maker/blob/main/.github/workflows/deploy.yml)

 ### 🐳 Container Deployment

 We offer a [Dockerfile](Dockerfile) to help you get started quickly.
 You can execute the Docker commands as follows.
 It will allow you to access via 8080 port.